Also of note: why can’t we stop talking about Kim K?

 In my October 4 story, Is It Just Us, Or Has Kim Kardashian Been Killing It?, I posited a new truth — that the antecedent’s style was becoming a force unto itself.
 Nearly four months later, it’s been confirmed that just like her actual style, the conversion wasn’t just a passing trend.
 With her full white ensembles and beige coats and nude patent leather pencil skirts and unassuming t-shirts and Alaïa sandals, she’s successfully convinced America — or me — with equal parts metaphor and reality, that she’s well on a road to recovery.
 Bygone bandages and all.

-Of course, her significant other, better known as father to North West, ineffable Margiela mask wearer and sometimes, too, Kanye West, has held a paramount position in the transformation much the same way Whoopi Goldberg’s character helped Lauryn Hill’s in Sister Act II.
+Of course, her significant other, better known as father to North and Saint West, ineffable Margiela mask wearer and sometimes, too, Kanye West, has held a paramount position in the transformation much the same way Whoopi Goldberg’s character helped Lauryn Hill’s in Sister Act II.
 But where my first report may have been assessing a relatively new condition, this one is much more a celebration of the longevity Kardashian has demonstrated.

 I had one of those lightbulb moments people are always talking about over coffee on Sunday with a close friend of mine.
 We were discussing the ancient Jewish exodus from Egypt and the modern, social implications tethered to the mythic splitting of the Red Sea when– just kidding, we were talking about style.
 And it occurred to me that the fundamental difference between no style and good style is that the former, no matter how beautiful the wearer who functions as a canvas may be, doesn’t make you want to think I can do that.
 Where good style meets triumph is in the vulnerable moments that have you question what makes you wear what you wear and why not what she wears.